Supporting Refugee Community Organisations’ (RCOs) role in integration in London

 27 September 2010

-The Basis Project would like to invite you to their London Region Conference.
+The Basis Project is delighted to announce that Richard Barnes, the Deputy Mayor of London, will speak at their upcoming London Region Conference.
 This event seeks to encourage dialogue among representatives of RCOs, funders and policymakers, to generate practical responses for long-term sustainability of the RCO sector in the current policy and funding climate.
 For further information or to register, please contact Alain Munyangabe on 0207 346 1297 or firstname.lastname@example.org

 9 September 2010, 9.30am – 3.30pm, Newcastle

 Basis, Regional Forum North East and NERS invite you to this ‘Big Conversation’ to share and exchange experiences, perspectives, challenges and ideas about what works in supporting the development of Refugee RCOs.
 No speeches, no presentations – just RCOs and development workers talking together, listening, sharing, learning and problem solving.
 If you would like to attend, please contact Herbert Dirahu at firstname.lastname@example.org or call 01642 232446

 13 September 2010, FREE (travel costs will be reimbursed on production of receipts) with lunch provided